-As was just mentioned, once dry, this product provides an excellent protection against external elements, ensuring that your styrofoam will not become easily damaged or lose its physical integrity.
+As was just mentioned, once dry, this product provides excellent protection against external elements, ensuring that your styrofoam will not become easily damaged or lose its physical integrity.
 What is more, it fends off both corrosion and rust, greatly extending the lifespan of your arts and crafts or diorama projects.
-As if all this wasn’t enough, this product also increases a painted object’s resistance to abrasion, fading and chipping.
+As if all this wasn’t enough, this product also increases a painted object’s resistance to abrasion, fading, and chipping.

 1. Iwata Eclipse Hp-Cs Value Set – Best Airbrush Paint for Styrofoam